 Description: The credit is permitted against all taxes except Sections 180, 181, 186-a, and 186-e taxes and fees.
 It is based on the amount of special additional mortgage recording taxes paid by the taxpayer, with certain restrictions.
-No credit is currently allowed for special additional mortgage recording taxes paid on certain
+No credit is currently allowed for special additional mortgage recording taxes paid on certain mortgages recorded in the Metropolitan Commuter Transportation District or Erie County.

-County.